SECDEF Visit to Kyiv, Ukraine

-Secretary of Defense Lloyd J. Austin III greets U.S. Ambassador to Ukraine, Bridget Brink in Kyiv, Oct.
+Secretary of Defense Lloyd J. Austin III with Ukrainian President Volodymyr Zeleynskyy in Kyiv, Oct.
 21, 2024.
 Austin arrived for his fourth visit to Ukraine meet with Ukrainian leaders and reiterate the support of the United States in their ongoing fight against Russian aggression and to underscore the U.S. commitment to providing Ukraine with the security assistance it needs to defend itself on the battlefield.
 (DoD photo by Chad J. McNeeley)

 |Date Taken: